-How to use Calendar with Siri
+Here's how to have Siri help you manage your larger than life Calendar

-Siri is not just voice commands on all of your Apple devices—it's your personal digital assistant as well.
-And with a digital assistant, you'll probably want to use Siri to manage your hectic schedule.
-After all, chances are high that we all have meetings, appointments, and scheduled events to keep track of every day, so keeping them all together on your iPhone, iPad, or Mac just makes sense.
+Some people may see Siri as just voice commands on Apple devices, especially on your favorite iPhone, but she's more than that.
+Siri is your personal digital assistant, and she can help you manage your crazy schedule.
+We all have a busy calendar full of meetings, medical appointments, special events, and other fun activities, all of which can be difficult to keep track of every day, especially if you're juggling kids.
+Having all of your calendars on your iPhone just makes sense, right?

-However, while inputting everything in manually is totally possible, using Siri to add, update, and even cancel events just makes your life much easier, and who doesn't want that?
+While you can manually manage your calendars, you also have Siri.
+That's right — you can ask Siri on your best iPhone to add, update, and even cancel events just by using your voice.
+It makes life easier, and who doesn't want that, honestly?

-So here's everything you can do with Siri when it comes to managing your hectic schedule.
+Here's how to use Calendar with Siri on your current iPhone, like the iPhone 13 Pro, and iPad with iOS 15 and iPadOS 15.

 How to create a calendar event with Siri